-Lois Lowry’s novel Number the Stars is a great one to lead into a variety of other reading, writing, and even research activities.
+Lois Lowry’s novel Number the Stars is a great novel to read as a whole class and then lead into a variety of other reading, writing, and even research activities.

 For extended reading, Number the Stars could be paired with current events articles to provide a mix of fiction and non-fiction.
 For example, in the novel, Annemarie’s sister and her fiancé, Peter, were members of the Danish Resistance.
 This could be paired with a current news article about young rebels in a conflict today somewhere around the globe.